nuthalapadu/prakasam/README.md

 # prakasam
 Take chances, make mistakes.
-That's how you grow
+That's how you grow- Cloud journey with Vattigunta